CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 1. Click on **Add members**, select the users you want to add, and then click on **Save**.

    ![](Images/img60.png)

+1. To learn more about groups refer to https://docs.microsoft.com/en-us/microsoft-365/admin/create-groups.

 # Exercise 3 : Explore Microsoft Planner